Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 Azure Test Plans is used by software development teams to:<br>

-1.Plan and manage test cases and test suites
+1.Plan and manage test cases and test suites<br>
-2.Assign test cases to specific team members or iterations 3.Execute tests manually or automatically
+2.Assign test cases to specific team members or iterations<br>
+3.Execute tests manually or automatically<br>
-4.Track and report on test results
+4.Track and report on test results<br>
-5.Analyze code coverage and quality metrics 6.Integrate testing into the software development process 7.Improve the quality of software products by ensuring that all components are thoroughly tested.
+5.Analyze code coverage and quality metrics<br>
+6.Integrate testing into the software development process<br>
+7.Improve the quality of software products by ensuring that all components are thoroughly tested.<br>